MicrosoftDocs/OfficeDocs-SharePoint/migration/mm-project-settings-permissions.md

 > [!Note]
 > - Migrating file permissions may slow down your migration process.
-> - While permissions are migrated, 'Share With Me' information in OneDrive cannot be surfaced for now.
+> - While permissions are migrated, 'Share With Me' information in OneDrive can't be surfaced for now.
 ## Map identities

 Identity Mapping is when you match the user and group identities that have access to your source environment and map those identities to Microsoft 365 user and group identities.
 This process is important to migration.
 If identities aren't properly set up prior to migration, it can result in users losing access to content.
 It can also result in information being incorrect at the destination.